Personal Air Transportation Alliance: Projects and work teams

 Each work team undertook secondary and primary research to create a guidelines for use among members in commercial adoption of fleets of turboprop and very light jets for purposes of air-taxi and air-charter.
 Findings were presented to the Joint Planning and Development Office (JPDO).

+Transportation Planning and Investment Representations Disputes: DayJet and Eclipse

+PATA members engaged in two internal disputes between 2007 and 2008.

+PATA membership required members' disclosure of confidential information regarding business models including fleet size, operations, financing and research and development.
+The information was compiled into a summary provided to the Federal Joint Planning and Development Office (JPDO) for purposes of projecting transportation system needs and impacts expected from fleet deployment small (general aviation) aircraft.
+The same information was provided at investor events for members prior to closed-door-meetings to match early stage, startup companies with potential investors.
+Internal PATA manager due diligence found that two members, DayJet and Eclipse Aviation reported fleet financing and achievement of milestones to the JPDO and investors that were incomplete or incorrect.

 Dissolution closure

 PATA completed its research in June 2007 and was dissolved in December 2008.